 4.10.6.1 List known and reasonably anticipated hazardous substances produced as a result of oxidation, heating, or reaction with another substance, including the production of flammable and toxic materials.
-What are the cut-offs ?

 4.11 SECTION 11 - TOXICOLOGICAL INFORMATION

 Describe, in lay language, the potential adverse health effects and symptoms associated with exposure to the product and its ingredients or known by-products.